 - You may keep domestic pets, such as cats or dogs, as long as they don't become a nuisance to your neighbours. - Horses, poultry, pigs and birds are not domestic animals.
 Keeping any of these is a serious breach of your tenancy agreement. - Under the Control of Dogs Act, 1986, every dog should be licensed.
-A licence costs €12.70 and is available from any Post Office or directly from the Council.

-Failure to have a dog licensed or to keep it under proper control, will result in an onthe-spot fine of €30.00.
+A licence costs €20 and is available from any Post Office or directly from the Council. - Failure to have a dog licensed or to keep it under proper control, will result in an on-the-spot fine of €100. - All restricted breed dogs must be muzzled and led by a sufficiently strong chain or leash not exceeding two metres, by a person over the age of sixteen years, while in a public place. - From the 31st March 2016, it is now compulsory for all dogs to be microchipped.